New Ohio law expands coverage for breast cancer screenings

 Obesity, diet, cigarette smoking, hormone exposure like hormone replacement therapy or radiation exposure earlier in life can also increase risk, said Dr. Natalie Joseph, an oncologist at MetroHealth.
 Most women, about three-quarters, don't have actual genetic risk.

-Joseph also said that its recommended that African American women get screened early.
+Joseph also said that MetroHealth doctors recommend that African American women get screened early.

 "Although their incidence of breast cancer is less in that population, they have a higher rate of mortality from breast cancers," she said.
 "And they also have a higher rate of breast cancer in early age."